 CPI success includes:

-- Drew attention to the relatively unknown patterns of child abduction in South Sudan and emphasized the unique affront to human rights and the destabilizing ripple effects upon the region.
+- Drawing attention to the relatively unknown patterns of child abduction in South Sudan and emphasizing the unique affront to human rights and the destabilizing ripple effects upon the region.

 - Influencing action by South Sudanese and U.S. officials.

 - Conducting a fact-finding trip to Juba, South Sudan

 - Using the information learned during this trip to pressure leaders to examine the underlying causes of violations of children's rights and to seek possible solutions.

 - Notably, Solomon met with two top presidential advisers and held multiple interviews with Governor Juuk of Jonglei state, the epicenter of this intertribal child abduction.
 In conversations with Solomon, the Governor emphasized the challenges facing law enforcement and the urgent need for paved roads and walkie talkies which would make policing the area easier.
 The Campaign carried forward these requests balanced with a call for development aid targeting the poverty and illness that fuel the conflicts behind child abduction

 - Developed a campaign to encourage universal birth registration in South Sudan

 - Six CPI representatives carried out a fact-finding mission in July 2010 to investigate why so many Southern Sudanese refugee youth, in the United States, were subject to juvenile delinquency proceedings and detention.

 Much work remains in untangling the many social and economic problems that contribute to child abduction.